 - Should I translate while teaching my child multiple languages?

 If your child is under the age of 5, absolutely not.
 Children are learning about the world through their senses and social interactions.
-The best way for them to learn is to immerse themselves in a particular language and build up their framework of the world and knowledge system in that targeted language.
-We have seen young children who are absolutely capable of facing an English speaking person speaking and learning in English, and turning around and facing a Chinese speaking person speaking and learning in Chinese.
+The best way for them to learn is to immerse themselves in a particular language and build their framework of the world and knowledge system in that targeted language.
+We have seen young children who are absolutely capable of learning and conversing with an English-speaker as well as a Chinese language speaker.

 Follow this great quote: “Tell Me and I Forget; Teach Me and I May Remember; Involve Me and I will Learn” So involve them, teach them through interactions rather than feeding them the answers by translating for them.